camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 #### Migrate by using built-in automatic upgrade

-When running newer version of Operate against older schema, it will perform data migration on startup.
+When running newer version of Operate against older schema, it will perform data migration on a startup.
 The migration will happen when exactly ONE previous schema version of the indices were detected.

 #### Further notes